duncanleung/duncanleung.com/content/pages/me.md

 👋 Hi!
 I’m Duncan Leung.

-I'm a front end web engineer and former product manager.
+I'm a senior frontend engineer and former product manager.
 I write about JavaScript, React, and web development.

 I'm a self taught software developer 👨🏻‍💻, and this is a place for me to <a href="/learn"> 📝 learn in public</a>.

-I currently work as a Front End Web Engineer at Turn, <a href="https://turncar.com" target="_blank">flexible car subscriptions</a>.
+I currently lead the Frontend Web team at Airvet, which provides <a href="https://www.airvet.com/" target="_blank">veterinary telemedicine access to pet owners</a>.

 ### Newsletter